NEXST-TOOL/nexst/README.md

 # Prerequisite

-1. Contact chenfeiyu22s@ict.ac.cn to obtain server login access, as all hardware generation and software compilation tasks can be performed on server `node48`.
+1. Contact chenfeiyu22s@ict.ac.cn to obtain server login access, as all hardware/software compilation tasks and FPGA emulation flow can be performed on server `node48`.

 2. Download all required repository submodules